Hanks10100/wasm-examples/js-api/README.md

-# Using asm.js to Generate wasm
+# Using javascript API in wasm

 ## Introduction